 - As above but in the other direction for DAA calculations.

-- A Remote ID Display application (RID) on the GCS listens to all drone ID data received from sourrounding UAs and displays their position to the operator.
+- A Remote ID Display application (RID) on the GCS listens to all drone ID data received from surrounding UAs and displays their position to the operator.

-The ASTM and MAVLink messages are listed below.
+The ASTM, ASD-STAN and MAVLink messages are listed below.

-The raw byte layout of the MAVLink messages is not exactly the same as what a drone ID Bluetooth/WiFi transmitter would transmit over the air.
+The raw byte layout of the MAVLink messages is not exactly the same as what a drone ID Bluetooth/Wi-Fi transmitter will transmit over the air.
 Slight compression is applied.
 Example code for this conversion can be found in the project: Open Drone ID Core C Library.

-The Open Drone ID Core C Library contains production-ready code for decoding the MAVLink messages and "compressing" the data into data structures for transmission over Bluetooth or WiFi NaN (or vice-versa).
+The Open Drone ID Core C Library contains code for decoding the MAVLink messages and "compressing" the data into data structures for transmission over Bluetooth or Wi-Fi (or vice-versa).

 The ASTM Remote ID standard requires that the Location message is broadcast/published at least once per second.
 The rest of the messages must be broadcast/published once per 3 seconds (requirements from local legislation might be different).
 Not all message types are mandatory to broadcast.